MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/create-new-production-bom-version.md

     2. Close the BOM Version

-The new coffee maker is now set up as a production BOM with one variant.
+The new coffee maker is now set up as a production BOM with one version.

 ## See also